MarcianoSalazar/Salazar-CSEL302-2B/README.md

 **4. How would peer influence affect the system?**

 If peer influence was added, the model would become significantly more complex and more realistic.
-Students sitting near highly attentive peers would benefit from a "social contagion" effect — their attention would increase slightly because of the engaged atmosphere around them.
+Students sitting near highly attentive peers would benefit from a "social contagion" effect, their attention would increase slightly because of the engaged atmosphere around them.
 On the other hand, students near very distracted or disruptive peers would have their attention dragged down.
-This would create **spatial clustering** in the simulation — groups of high-attention students and groups of low-attention students forming naturally without being explicitly programmed.
+This would create **spatial clustering** in the simulation, groups of high-attention students and groups of low-attention students forming naturally without being explicitly programmed.
 The emergent behavior would be much richer.
-The system would also become more sensitive to initial conditions — where one low-attention student sits could have cascading effects on nearby students.
+The system would also become more sensitive to initial conditions, where one low-attention student sits could have cascading effects on nearby students.

 ---